mirbyte/HostsMatic/README.md

 # Windows-Hosts-File-Blocklist-Automater
 # *EARLY TEST RELEASE* !
 If you're an advanced user, this probably ain't for you.
-DNS over HTTPS skips the use of hosts file.
+Note that DNS over HTTPS skips the use of hosts file.

 ### Why?